mqtt-tools/mqttwarn/README.rst

 ***************

-For running ``mqttwarn`` on a container infrastructure like Docker or Kubernetes, there are images on Docker Hub called ``jpmens/mqttwarn``.
+For running ``mqttwarn`` on a container infrastructure like Docker or Kubernetes, corresponding images are automatically published to the GitHub Container Registry (GHCR).

+- ``ghcr.io/earthobservations/wetterdienst-standard:latest``
+- ``ghcr.io/earthobservations/wetterdienst-full:latest``

-To read more about this topic, please follow up on the `Docker handbook`_.
+To learn more about this topic, please follow up reading the `Docker handbook`_.

 *************